TheTypoMaster/gray.net.au/posts/2008/10/15/How_to_fly_an_F18_Hornet_in_the_RAAF.rst

-   sort out and arrange oxygen hoses, radio leads, shoulder straps, hard hats (bone-dome), gloves, knee pads, seat pins, inflateable life rafts, gum wrappers, old issues of "Ralph" and "FHM", and any other loose articles he may find in the *censored*pit.
+   sort out and arrange oxygen hoses, radio leads, shoulder straps, hard hats (bone-dome), gloves, knee pads, seat pins, inflateable life rafts, gum wrappers, old issues of "Ralph" and "FHM", and any other loose articles he may find in the cockpit.
 #.
 Next, check the throttle positions.
 If the stick is in your left
    hand and the thrust levers are in your right hand, you're in the cockpit backwards.
 Don't panic; smile at the crew chief, wave to